Zoology

 More Info

-A Zoology major consists of a minimum of 32 credits of core zoology coursework plus a minimum of 31 credits of foundation coursework in chemistry, physics, and mathematics/statistics.
-Courses used toward the major must be completed with minimum grades of C.
+A Zoology major requires a minimum of 32 credits of zoology coursework plus a minimum of 31 credits of foundation coursework in chemistry, physics, and mathematics/statistics for a total of 63-67 credits.
+All coursework must be completed with minimum grades of C.

 Required Foundation Coursework